aliarsalankazmi/Getting-Cleaning-Data/README.md

 ### 4. Run the run_analysis.R script ###

-After successfully placing our downloaded data set in our working directory, the file present in this repository, titled *run_analysis.R* can be copied and run.
+After successfully placing our downloaded data set in our working directory, the file present in this repository, titled *run_analysis.R*, can be copied to an ```R``` console and at once run completely.
-This script will manipulate the data set and produce a tidied version, also outputting this data set to the **working directory**.
+This script will manipulate our data set and produce a tidied version, also generating an output of this data set to the **working directory**.